danielkvist/bluetw/README.md

 **Tweet without leaving the terminal.**

-An easy and simple CLI that allows you to tweet from your terminal.
+An easy and simple CLI that allows you to tweet from your terminal and anything else.

 ## Install